 The five freedoms are essential to an animal’s well-being.
 These consist of:

 If animals are being fed processed food such as dry food or pellets, it is important to follow the recommended daily amounts provided on the packet labels.
-There are many overweight animals whose bodies work extra hard to stay alive.
+Just as there are underweight animals, there are many overweight animals whose bodies work extra hard to stay alive.
 Deposits of fat make it hard for the animals’ blood to flow efficiently.
 As a result, the supply of oxygen to the animals’ muscles and organs is reduced and their bodies no longer function well.
 The animals live in pain and discomfort and their life expectancy is shortened.

 Just like us, animals need fresh water available at all times.
 Water allows an animal’s body to function properly and to deliver important nutrients throughout their system.

 Water helps an animal stay hydrated and controls their body temperature, especially on hot days.
 Water must be fresh.
 If it has been sitting around for a while, water gathers germs and parasites that may be harmful.
 Remember to refresh animals’ water bowls at least twice a day.
-Never allow them to remain empty.
+Never allow water bowls to remain empty, freeze or get too hot.

 Don’t forget to also clean your animal’s water containers every day.

 All animals should live in an appropriate environment.
 The conditions and surroundings given to an animal contribute to their overall well-being.
-By providing an animal with shelter and a comfortable resting area, you are ensuring that the animal remains healthy and happy.
+By providing an animal with shelter, a comfortable resting area and a large, safe space to express natural behaviours, you are ensuring that the animal remains healthy and happy.

 Just like people, animals need places where they are sheltered from wind, rain and hot sun.
 Some animals, such as guinea pigs and rabbits, also need shelter to protect them from predators like cats and dogs.
 Enclosures, kennels, hutches, houses and aviaries provide shelter for our pets while barns, stables and sheds protect farm animals.